PKUsam2023/MCSRnet/readme.md

 ## Citation
 If you use this code or the pre-trained models in your work, please cite our work.

-- "MCSRNet: Structure interpretation via Generative Model and Multimodal Strategies from Characterization Data"
+- "CrySTARNet: X‑ray Diffraction Refinement for Disordered Inorganic Crystals via Generative Artificial Intelligence"

 ## Acknowledgments
 The main framework of the Diffusion part is build upon DiffCSP.
 All entries in the database were extracted and curated from the ICSD.